theupdateframework/pep-maximum-security-model/README.rst

 automatically signed):

-Adding a new identity, by entering only a password, in step 3 generates an encrypted private key file that uploads the ed25519 public key to PyPI.
+Adding a new identity, by entering only a password, in step 3 generates an encrypted private key file and uploads the ed25519 public key to PyPI.
 An existing identity (its public key is contained in project metadata or on PyPI) signs (this is done transparently) for new identities.
 By default, project metadata has a signature threshold of 1 and other verified identities may